 What had once been separate stacks are now offered as a unified service in Office 365.
 Exchange, SharePoint, OneDrive, Groups & Teams—plus other solutions—are now offered to each user on a per-license basis.
 This makes for both an easier and more challenging place for administrators to configure and control elements of their tenant.

 Since Office 365 is a multi-tenant system, administrators relinquish some classic controls at the server and architecture level (backup, some security configurations, resiliency policy, etc.) to Microsoft.
-Here are some Do’s and Don’ts to consider as part of the Office 365 Email Backup (as well as the other stacks).
+Here are some Do’s and Don’ts to consider when you backup your Office 365 mailbox.

 Email Backup Do’s and Don’ts

 Do leverage In-Place Archive (and ensure that admins understand its purpose).
 In-Place Archive allows users to archive content to a specific spot in their inbox for long-term holding.
 This enables you, as the administrator, to control retention policy and leverage eDiscovery with what is required of the compliance framework for many companies.
 More on this topic can be found here.

 Don’t rely on end-users to ensure an in-place email archive meets the needs of all content needing backup.
 Just because an end user can archive content right inside of Outlook does not mean this is a true backup for Outlook 365 or Office 365 in general.
 Be sure to set tenant-wide policies regarding retention via smart solutions.
 Here is more information on the archive versus backup discussion.Need to backup your Office 365 mailbox but aren't sure how?
 Check out this article: Click To Tweet